Belteshazzar89/sterlingcoleman/_pages/exploration/great-divide-route/commentary/july-20.md

 ## Climbing to the Ridge Behind Moonias Lake

 In some ways, perhaps we could say that the climb up from Moonias Lake is the first really difficult climb of the hike.
 If you can do this climb without issues, then you should be able to do the others on the Great Divide Route.
-I was pullling on vegetation and using the rocks of a dry water drainage to find sure footing.
+I was pulling on vegetation and using the rocks of a dry water drainage to find sure footing.
 It wasn't an easy climb, but it also wasn't the insane feat which I had prepared myself for mentally, after reading the accounts of previous GDR hikers.
 It's relatively short, and a decent representation of the types of physical challenges which the GDR contains.

 ## Fay Lake